svanderburg/node2nix/README.md

 a result.

-A mismatch is typically caused by versions that can't be reliably resolved (e.g. due to wildcards) or errors in lifting bundled dependencies (with the `--flatten` option enabled).
+A mismatch is typically caused by versions that can't be reliably resolved (e.g. due to wildcards) or errors in lifting bundled dependencies.
 In many cases, the package should still work despite the error.

 To prevent the deployment from failing, we can disable the `npm install` step, by overriding the package: